-At completion of the project, but no later than two (2) years after the completion of construction projects, the permittee shall submit an updated Maintenance Agreement noting any changes, including designation of new responsible parties, and a final report (including stamped and signed as-built construction plans) from a registered Professional Engineer (PE) or surveyor, certifying that all erosion and sediment control devices, and approved changes and modification, have been completed in accordance with the conditions of the approved permit.
-The as-built drawings must depict all on-site controls, both structural and non-structural, designed to manage the stormwater associated with the completed site (post construction stormwater management).
-The as-built drawings shall be full size plans at a scale approved by the Conservation Commission that reflect the "as built" conditions, including all final grades, developed by a Registered Professional Engineer.
+At completion of the project the permittee shall submit as-built record drawings of all structural and non-structural stormwater best management practices required in the Stormwater Control Permit and an updated Maintenance Agreement noting any changes and new responsible parties.
+As-built Plans shall be full size plans at a scale approved by the Conservation Commission that reflect the "as built" conditions, including all final grades, developed by a Registered Professional Engineer.
 All changes to project design shall be recorded in red ink on plans to define changes made or otherwise noted as changes.
 All work deleted, corrections in elevations, and changes in materials, shall be shown on the as-built drawings.
-Deviations from the Approved Plans, if any, shall be certified in writing by a Registered Professional Engineer and any discrepancies should be noted in the cover letter with evidence that these deviations do not materially impact the approved project.
+Deviations from the approved plans, if any, shall be certified in writing by a Registered Professional Engineer.